 Camber Kits & Upper Arms

 Infiniti’s G range is not the most well known for camber adjustable top mounts from factory.
-That said, aftermarket camber kits are necessary if you are lowering your G37 and you want to be able to fine tune your camber settings.
+That said, aftermarket camber kits are necessary if you are lowering your G37 and you want to be able to fine tune your wheel camber.

 If you’ve planned to have all your G37 suspension upgrades installed at once, be sure to add adjustable camber arms to that list.